Annual Consumer Information Notice

 Student Rights & Responsibilities

 All Missouri State University-West Plains students possess certain rights and privileges together with corresponding duties and responsibilities.
 The Code of Students Rights and Responsibilities is available to all students on the university website.
-For additional information, contact the Vice Chancellor of Student Services, Lybyer Technology Center, Suite 207, Missouri State University-West Plains, (417) 255-7255.
+For additional information, contact the Vice Chancellor of Student Services, Lybyer Hall, Suite 207, Missouri State University-West Plains, (417) 255-7255.

 Return to Top